sasilver75/obsidian/ChatBot Arena.md

 The latter is described as a "Chatbot Battle Platform!" -- it's a crowdsourced platform developed by [[LMSYS]], featuring anonymous battles between chatbots in real-world scenarios; Users engage in conversations with two chatbots at the same time, and rate their responses based on personal preferences -- we create a leaderboard out of this too!

+Notes:
-Arena-like systems that depend on the wisdom of the crowd works pretty well for quantifiable things where you have a clear metric (eg estimating the weight of a pig, number of marbles in a jar)... but it's hard to get reproducible results from it.
-While you avoid some of the biases of [[LLM-as-a-Judge]], you don't avoid all bias.
-Raters often prefer models that seem to *like us* and *agree with us!* Raters prefer models that are super assertive/confident about their answer, even if that means they're wrong (eg a cautious true answer is sometimes dispreferred to a confident wrong answer).
-Most raters demographically are men from the United States, which isn't representative enough.
-Most interactions before the user gives a rating turn out to be single-turn interactions, so multiturn performance isn't meaningfully evaluated (though it often isn't evaluated in automatic evaluations either).
+- Arena-like systems that depend on the wisdom of the crowd works pretty well for quantifiable things where you have a clear metric (eg estimating the weight of a pig, number of marbles in a jar)... but it's ==hard to get reproducible results from it==.
+While you avoid some of the biases of [[LLM-as-a-Judge]], ==you don't avoid all bias==.
+Raters often ==prefer models that seem to *like us* and *agree with us==!* ==Raters prefer models that are super assertive/confident== about their answer, even if that means they're wrong (eg a cautious true answer is sometimes dispreferred to a confident wrong answer). ==Most raters demographically are men== from the United States, which isn't representative enough. ==Most interactions before the user gives a rating turn out to be single-turn interactions==, so multiturn performance isn't meaningfully evaluated (though it often isn't evaluated in automatic evaluations either).

-Additional "problems": Human evaluation is time-consuming and resource intensive, which limits the scale and frequency of evaluation of a given model.
-Due to LMSYS's priority limitations, most models aren't even able to participate in arena evaluations.
+- Additional "problems": Human evaluation is time-consuming and resource intensive, which limits the scale and frequency of evaluation of a given model. ==Due to LMSYS's priority limitations, most models aren't even able to participate in arena evaluations==.
 Furthermore, the community only has access to a limited subset of conversation/preference data from LMSYS.
 This is one of the motivations for projects like [[WizardArena]].

-Note: There was a kerfuffle when LMSYS showed that [[GPT-4o Mini]] was a top-3 model; LMSYS then went so far as to share a [thread](https://x.com/lmsysorg/status/1816838034270150984) and a [demo](https://huggingface.co/spaces/lmsys/gpt-4o-mini_battles) to specifically show how GPT-4o-mini performed so well on their arena and it paints a clear picture of what the _average_ ChatBotArena user tests -- it's mostly about style and whether the model is refusing safety-borderline prompts.
+- There was a kerfuffle when LMSYS showed that [[GPT-4o Mini]] was a top-3 model; LMSYS then went so far as to share a [thread](https://x.com/lmsysorg/status/1816838034270150984) and a [demo](https://huggingface.co/spaces/lmsys/gpt-4o-mini_battles) to specifically show how GPT-4o-mini performed so well on their arena and it paints a clear picture of what the _average_ ChatBotArena user tests -- ==it's mostly about style and whether the model is refusing safety-borderline prompts==.

 -----